backstopmedia/deep-learning-browser/chapter3/README.md

 ## Troubleshootings
-You should run these demonstration :
+You should run these demonstrations :
 * With a desktop computer (they are not fitted for mobile devices),
 * With a WebGL compatible computer.
 Last version of Chrome or Firefox is recommanded.

 You can test your webgl compatibility [here](http://get.webgl.org).
 If it does not work, maybe you should update your graphic card drivers.
-With chrome you can see GPU acceleration settings by entering in the URL bar : *chrome://gpu-settings*
+With Chrome you can see GPU acceleration settings by entering in the URL bar : *chrome://gpu-settings*

 ## License